section-engineering-education/engineering-education/content/articles/algorithmic-trading-bot-using-python/index.md

-For more explanations or inconviniences, you can refer to this [video](https://www.youtube.com/watch?v=s8uyLscRl-Q) for more understanding.
+For more explanations or inconveniences, you can refer to this [video](https://www.youtube.com/watch?v=s8uyLscRl-Q) for more understanding.

-8. #### Perform a Backtest
+7. #### Perform a Backtest

-A back test is performed to evaluate the performance of the algorithm.
+A backtest is performed to evaluate the performance of the algorithm.

 It integrates the code with your brokerage site to get results as if it was an actual trading practice.

-You can see the picture below as an example of a backtest result;
+You can see the picture below;

 ![](backtest.png)

-According to the values you entered, you should get your results in a similar interface like the one shown in the photo below.
+According to the values you entered, you should get your results in a similar interface to the one shown in the photo below.

 ![](result.png)